Looking for Pot Stocks? Read This

 Thanks to the changing regulatory environment, Canopy Growth now has a much more diverse revenue mix than before.

-Two years ago, the company generated all its gross revenue from the Canadian medical marijuana market.
-In the company’s most recent reporting quarter, Canadian medical pot represented just 11% of CGC’s gross revenue.
+Two years ago, the company generated all its net revenue from the Canadian medical marijuana market.
+In the company’s most recent reporting quarter, Canadian medical pot represented just 13.8% of CGC’s net revenue.
+(Source: “Canopy Growth Reports Full Year and 4th Quarter Fiscal 2020 Financial Results; Provides Strategic Review Update,” Canopy Growth Corp, May 29, 2020.)

-The company earned 51% of its gross revenue from the Canadian recreational pot business, 14% from its international medical pot business, and 24% from its strategic acquisitions.
+The company earned 46.1% of its net revenue from the Canadian recreational pot business, 19.2% from its international medical pot business, and 27.5% from its other sources.

-And now, with more product forms, the cannabis industry could attract new recreational customers.
+And now, with more product forms, the cannabis industry could attract new recreational marijuana customers.

 You see, in the U.S., dried flower used to be the go-to choice for consumers, accounting for 65% of the industry’s total sales in 2015.
 Fast forward to 2019 and dried flower’s market share dropped to 42%, with the remaining 58% of cannabis sales coming from edibles, vapes, pre-rolls, and other form factors.
 (Source: “Investor Presentation March 2020,” Canopy Growth Corp, op. cit.)

-Meanwhile, survey results suggest than more than one in four people in Canada intend to use cannabis beverages.
+Meanwhile, survey results suggest that more than one in four people in Canada intend to use cannabis beverages.

 With these trends, Canopy Growth is well positioned to keep growing its business.
 The best part is, as one of the most established players in the legal cannabis industry, the company is already churning out some serious numbers.